-If you own a home with a mortgage, or do any form of marketing for mortgage lenders, you should receive an IRS form from your lender each year with information that is used to claim an itemized deduction for qualified residence interest.
+If you own a home with a mortgage, you should receive an IRS form from your lender each year with information that is used to claim an itemized deduction for qualified residence interest.
 For 2016, that form should include additional information that could trigger unwanted attention from the IRS.
 Here’s what you should know about the IRS rules that apply to home mortgage interest deductions and the changes in the IRS mortgage interest reporting form.
-You can also get different mortgages for condos for sale in Austin Tx.
-Condos can sometimes be cheaper then buying a house.

 IRS Rules for Deducting Home Mortgage Interest

 Unlike most other types of personal interest, home mortgage interest that meets the definition of “qualified residence interest” can be claimed as an itemized deduction on your federal income tax return.
 Here’s a closer look at the terminology underlying this deduction.

 A qualified residence includes your principal residence and up to one additional personal residence.
 If you own two or more additional residences, you can specify which one is treated as the second residence for each tax year for the purpose of applying the qualified residence interest rules.

 Qualified residence interest is defined as interest on up to $1 million of “acquisition debt” plus interest on up to $100,000 of “home equity debt.”

 - Incurred to acquire, construct, or substantially improve a qualified residence, and

 Home equity debt is debt (other than acquisition debt) that is secured by a qualified residence.
 Unlike acquisition debt, the proceeds from home equity debt can be used for any purpose without affecting the deductibility of the interest under the regular tax rules.
 However, interest on home equity debt is deductible under the alternative minimum tax (AMT) rules only to the extent the debt proceeds are used to acquire, construct or substantially improve a qualified residence.